bvanderlugt/TokenUpPres/PITCHME.md

 ---
 ### CloudHSM Lifecycle
 * Create a cluster
-* Create 2-24 Hardware Security Modules (HSM) inside the cluster
+* Create 1-24 Hardware Security Modules (HSM) inside the cluster
-  * A cluster of HSM's work as a single logical unit
+  * > 2 == HA and work as a single logical unit
-  * Loadbalanced automatically
+  * Load balanced automatically
 * Install the CloudHSM client to connect to your HSM's

 +++